nicolasgross/libwcttt/README.md

 developed by [Nicolas Gross](https://github.com/nicolasgross) as part of his bachelor thesis at the Software Technologies Research Group (SWT).

-This library bundles functionality that is required in both other modules - WCT³-CLI and WCT³-GUI.
+This library bundles functionality that is required in both other modules, WCT³-CLI and WCT³-GUI.
 Moreover, it provides a solid foundation for future work on the topic.
 The library comprises the data model, a binder (parser + emitter) to store the data as XML files, the implementations of the algorithms as well as